davidbecker6081/Placewise-challenge/README.md

         bindEventsVideoPlayer('pause')
       })`

+      - `Uncaught (in promise) DOMException: The play() request was interrupted by a call to pause(). `https://goo.gl/LdLk22` - caused by play() returning a promise - need to wait until promise is resolved and then call pause() with a catch error - also need some loading animation - https://developers.google.com/web/updates/2017/06/play-request-was-interrupted`
+      - Fix audio when max video opens, so that tv on sound is edited in movie edit
   - Next Steps:
     - Each character has own color for .active
     - Find art characters for tabs on hover